 The market for legal technology is exploding.
 In 2018, investment in legal technology exceeded $1 billion; in 2019 that level of investment was achieved by the end of September, implying a 33% year-over-year increase.
 There’s software for in-house teams to manage their bills, entities, and more.
 There’s also software for law firms, helping them to track time, bill clients, and understand staffing requirements.
 And then there are categories of software used by in-house teams and law firms equally, such as contract management, document management, and e-discovery.
 G2, the world’s largest tech marketplace, lists more than a dozen categories of legal software.

-In its 2020 State of the Industry Survey, CLOC found that 76% of legal teams are using legal e-billing software—by far the most widely adopted category.
+In its 2020 State of the Industry Survey, CLOC found that 76% of legal departments are using legal e-billing software—by far the most widely adopted category.
 There are a number of reasons why this is the case.
 First, outside counsel typically is the largest expenditure for legal teams and therefore represents the greatest area for potential improvement.
 Second, cost savings generated by using legal e-billing software can be used to fund additional legal technology projects.
-Finally, the category is well-established, with a community of consulting firms that implement and support the software.
+Finally, the category is well-established, with a community of consulting firms in the legal industry that implement and support the software.

 Of course, there have been many developments since e-billing software was first introduced, including the introduction of in-house legal operations, the rise of alternative fee arrangements, widespread adoption of the cloud, and accessible big data and artificial intelligence technology.
 Today’s legal teams are taking a more proactive approach to managing outside counsel spend using next-generation software.
-Brightflag’s legal spend management software is built around a core of artificial intelligence and machine learning, providing legal operations professionals with advanced technology to drive strategic change within their organizations.
+Brightflag’s legal operations management software is underpinned by category-leading artificial intelligence (AI), providing legal operations professional with advanced technology to drive strategic change within their organizations.
 Brightflag was the first company to apply artificial intelligence and machine learning to legal operations management and has invested more than 100,000 hours in its development, representing a modern, user-friendly, powerful solution for legal department operations.
 Brightflag is the #1-rated software on G2, the world’s largest marketplace where businesses can discover, review, and manage the technology they need.
 And in a recent third-party research study, customers rated Brightflag’s service, support, and responsiveness a perfect 5 out of 5.
 You can read verified, unbiased Brightflag reviews on G2’s website.
 Brightflag has also been recognized as a Hot Legal Tech vendor by Legal Operators, a leading expert community of legal operations professionals.